reselbob/datagen/big-data-json/readme.md

 # Your first run

-To create a file with 2 million JSON objects with random data, execute the following command
+To create a file with 2 hundred thousand JSON objects with random data, execute the following command

 ```
 ./data-gen.js 2